rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/deploy.md

 ### **Step 2: Add and Compile Your Smart Contract**

 1. **Create the Smart Contract**:
-   * Inside the contracts folder, create a new Solidity file (e.g., ContactInfo.sol) and write your smart contract code.
+   * Inside the contracts folder, create a new Solidity file (e.g., ContactInfo.sol), then copy and paste the code below.

 ```
 // SPDX-License-Identifier: MIT